PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 Parks Included In Analysis

-## Utilization
+### Observation of users across target areas and time

-The following metrics rely on counts of people observed.
+Several of the metrics rely on counts of people observed.
 The underlying data are of people observed within an observation period (e.g. “morning1”) and target area.
 It is possible that the same people may be observed across multiple blocks of time and multiple target